edelgrace/blog/content/post/2009-07-08-more-michael-jackson.md

   - Music

 ---
 Alright, I uploaded 1 story and 2 poems.
 Good that I got SOME content on.
 Haha.
-I&#8217;m working on a new fanfic and obviously my Michael Jackson tribute set.
+I'm working on a new fanfic and obviously my Michael Jackson tribute set.

 My progress: